-Generally, the amount of lipids (phospholipids, cholesterol, triglycerides) is approximately between 400 mg and 700 mg per 100 ml of blood.
+Generally, the lipids (phospholipids, cholesterol, triglycerides) are approximately between 400 mg and 700 mg per 100 ml of blood.

-The amount of lipids in the blood can be increased by the type of diet or by disorders or diseases (such as nephrosis , myxedema, diabetes, etc).
+The number of lipids in the blood can be increased by the type of diet, disorders, or diseases (such as nephrosis, myxedema, diabetes, etc.).

 What is cholesterol?